fgero/dhcpv6-mod/README.md

 ./install-dhcpv6-mod.sh
 ```
 This command must be issued :
-- when installing `dhcpv6-mod` for the first time
+- when installing `dhcpv6-mod` for the first time, of course
-- when `dhcpv6-mod` repository gets an update (except if limited to documentation)
+- when `dhcpv6-mod` repository gets an update commit (except if limited to documentation)
 - when you update your configuration file (`/data/local/etc/dhcpv6.conf`)
 - after a **firmware update reboot** (not a normal reboot, which does not uninstall dhcpv6-mod)

 > **Note**
-> the command will initially create the `/data/local/etc/dhcpv6.conf` configuration file <u>ONLY if it does not already exist</u>, using the `dhcpv6-orange.conf` file content.
+> `install-dhcpv6-mod` will initially create the `/data/local/etc/dhcpv6.conf` configuration file (ONLY if it doesn't already existe), using `dhcpv6-orange.conf` file content

 In fact, the `./install-dhcpv6-mod.sh` command can be run at any time : it will only update `/usr/sbin/odhcp6c` with a new version of `odhcp6c.sh` if one of the following is true :
 - file `/usr/sbin/odhcp6c` is older than `odhcp6c.sh`
 - process `odhcp6c` is older than `odhcp6c.sh` or `dhcpv6.conf`

-If the script did really change something, and if a DHCPv6 client process was already running, then the script will finish with a restart of both DHCP v4 and v6 clients.
+In addition, if one of those conditions are true AND if a DHCPv6 client process was already running, then the script will finish with a restart (kill -TERM) of both DHCP v4 and v6 clients.
 This will simply launch a DHCP discover phase for both (V4/V6 consistency is needed by Orange), without interrupting the WAN connection.

-So, after any update that triggered a restart of DHCPv6 clients, it is advisable to [Check IPv6 lease and connectivity](#check_ipv6)
+In that situation, it is advisable to [Check IPv6 lease and connectivity](#check_ipv6)

 &nbsp;
 &nbsp;